stellamoretti/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >> List comprehensions provide a concise way to create lists.
 A list comprehension consists of brackets containing an expression followed by a `for` clause, then zero or more `for` or `if` clauses.
 The result will be a new list resulting from evaluating the expression in the context of the `for` and `if` clauses which follow it.
+>>
->> Example 1:
+>> __Example 1: Filtering a list__
+>>
 >> Usual way:
 >> ```
 >> >>> numbers = [1,5,6,9,10,11,15,16]